React Media: Creators

-History of the company
+History

-The Fine brothers made YouTube their full time jobs in July 2010.

-FBE found success on YouTube where their main channel, TheFineBros (later renamed Fine Brothers Entertainment, and currently FBE), has more than 19 million subscribers and 7.8 billion video views as of May 2019.
-FBE has a secondary channel called FBE2, launched on May 14, 2009.
-A third channel was launched on July 22, 2014, called React, to expand their React content.

-FBE soon joined the Maker Studios venture and said after speaking with Shane Dawson about a plan for the project, "We were the head of production and head of creative."
+The Fine brothers created the YouTube channel TheFineBros (later renamed Fine Brothers Entertainment, or FBE) in 2007.
+In 2009, the brothers joined Maker Studios, a then newly-formed incubator for YouTube talent.
+They described themselves as "the head of production and head of creative."
 The duo ran Maker Studios throughout 2009 and were responsible for the early success and planning for what became known as multi-channel networks (MCNs).
-They have since been vocal advocates for fair treatment of creators by the networks.

-On their main channel, FBE upload a multitude of series, creating some of the most popular scripted, narrative, and unscripted series in web history including their award-winning and notable reaction series.
-They release behind-the-scenes content, as well as clips from their news podcast All We Know on the secondary channel.
+They launched a secondary channel (TheFineBros2) in May 2009 and made YouTube their full-time jobs in July 2010.
 On October 16, 2010, they uploaded the first episode of Kids React.
-This was the first series in what would later become a notable React franchise on YouTube.
+This was the first series in what would later become their React franchise on YouTube.
+They incorporated the video production company as Fine Brothers Productions, Inc. on December 13, 2011.
+Between 2009 and 2012, the brothers received media coverage in The Wall Street Journal, Time magazine, Variety, and MSNBC.

-Aside from the popular series that the brothers have directed, produced, and uploaded, the duo has uploaded popular interactive YouTube videos.
-The company's channels are under the YouTube partner program, allowing them to earn money from ad revenues on their videos.
-Ford and Comedy Central have sponsored them.

-FBE has collaborated in a variety of ways, including writing, directing and producing with other popular YouTubers like Shane Dawson, ShayCarl, and KassemG.
-They have collaborated in many ways with others, including on their YouTubers React show and with top YouTube channels such as Smosh and PewDiePie.

 The Fine Brothers were guest judges on the second season of the web series Internet Icon in 2013.
 In December 2013, the duo left Revision3 to sign with Fullscreen though remained vocal about YouTube multi-channel networks, devoting a segment in their update vlog series, Fine Time, discussing how to navigate them.

+A third channel was launched in 2014, called React, to expand their React content.
 On April 30, 2014, it was announced that a spin-off of FBE's React series called React to That was going to be aired on Nickelodeon.
 FBE said in an episode of Fine Time, however, that they planned on continuing to upload YouTube videos consistently.
 Nickelodeon aired 12 episodes of the show.
 The brothers also created and hosted the TV series Six Degrees of Everything that aired on TruTV in 2015.
 In early 2016, New York detailed that their company employed around 50 people.

-Websites of The Wall Street Journal, Time magazine, Variety, and MSNBC have featured FBE works.